Glynn County announces re-entry to Brunswick, Jekyll Island

 Due to limitations of sanitary sewer, traffic control, and power, there are hazards to public health that remain.

-A curfew is still in place from midnight to 6 a.m. through Saturday, September 16.
+A curfew is still in place from midnight to 6 a.m. on Wednesday, September 13.
+Beginning on Thursday, September 14 the hours change to 10 p.m. to 6 a.m.

 Glynn County, local, and state officials say they are working diligently to develop a plan for a quick and efficient reentry process.